 This prompted Gouges to write The declaration of the Rights of Women and the Female Citizen.
 When you compare the two texts it becomes obvious that the version of Gouges is almost word for word based upon the original version.
 The first article declares that ‘men are born and remain free and equal in rights.
 Social distinctions can be founded only on the common good,’ in the declaration written by Gouges we read that ‘woman is born free and remains equal to man in her rights.
 Social distinctions should be based only on the common good.’

 The text which Olympe de Gouges wrote wasn’t very well received.
 By now we have arrived in 1791, the time during which Robespierre and the radical supporters of the Revolution gained more influence.
 The Jacobins didn’t fail to notice that her declaration was addressed to Queen Marie Antoinette.
-That made them suspect that Olympe de Gouges was a supporter of the monarchy.
+That made them suspect that Olympe de Gouges was a secret supporter of the monarchy.
 The monarchy that they so desperately wanted to get rid off.
 Gouges was looked upon with mistrust.

 ‘No one should be persecuted for their opinions’